Concord Divorce Attorneys, North Carolina

 After a divorce from bed and board, a spouse is eligible to seek child support, custody, alimony, and asset distribution.
 However, if they want to remarry, they will have to secure an absolute divorce.
 Our Concord attorneys can help you with either type of divorce action.

 Military divorces bring additional legal issues to the table.
-Matters of deployment, military pensions, VA disability pay, and relocations require attorneys with specific knowledge of the law.
-Our Concord military divorce lawyers know how to navigate family law and protect the rights of our servicemembers and their families.
+Matters of deployment, military pensions, VA disability pay, and relocations require attorneys with specific knowledge of the federal laws which protect our servicemembers as well as their families.
+Contact us if you have questions about:

 How is property split during a Concord divorce?